sahilsk/chaos-mona/README.md

 This bot doesn't cron itself.
 You will need something like this:

 ```
-0 8-17/2 * * * sleep ${RANDOM:0:2}m ; /opt/chaos-monkey/bin/monkey
+0 8-17/2 * * * sleep ${RANDOM:0:2}m ; /usr/bin/env mona
 ```

-This will run the monkey every 2 hours, between 8 a.m. and 5 p.m., waiting a random amount of minutes before running it.
+This will run the mona every 2 hours, between 8 a.m. and 5 p.m., waiting a random amount of minutes before running it.

 ## License